 McDonald's Corporation (MCD) is the largest fast-food restaurant company in the world, with about 33,700 restaurants in 119 countries.

 As always, with rewards comes risks.
 Doing business in countries with different economic and social values can sometimes lead to undesirable results.
-In the past, U.S. companies have lost facilities to hostile foreign countries when the politics turned against the U.S. Also, currency exchange can work for or against the company.
+In the past, U.S. companies have lost facilities to hostile foreign countries when the politics turned against the U.S. Also, currency exchange can work for or against the company (recently it has been against.)
 As always, you must weigh the risks vs. rewards prior to investing.

-Full Disclosure: Long CL, XOM, MCD, KO, MMM.
+Full Disclosure: Long CL, MMM, JNJ, XOM, MCD in my Dividend Growth Portfolio.
 See a list of all my dividend growth holdings here.